Trace McSorley: 2016 season

-With the early departure of quarterback Christian Hackenberg, who was drafted in the 2016 NFL Draft by the New York Jets, McSorley and redshirt freshman Tommy Stevens competed for the job.
+With the early departure of quarterback Christian Hackenberg, who was drafted in the 2016 NFL draft by the New York Jets, McSorley and redshirt freshman Tommy Stevens competed for the job.
 On McSorley's birthday, August 23, 2016, head coach James Franklin announced that McSorley would be the starter.
 In his first start on September 3, against the Kent State Golden Flashes, he went 16 of 31 for 209 yards and two touchdowns in a 33–13 win.
-In McSorley's second game, he threw for 332 yards and a score in a rivalry loss at Pitt.
+In McSorley's second game, he threw for 332 yards and a score in the loss at Pitt.
 Later in the season when the Nittany Lions played Minnesota, McSorley put up career high yardage numbers when he threw for 335 yards in a 29–26 OT win.

 On October 22, 2016, Penn State and McSorley played Big Ten rival Ohio State.
 McSorley struggled with accurately throwing the ball, completing 8 of 23 passes for 153 yards.
 However, he scored two touchdowns, one passing and one rushing, en route to a stunning upset of #2 Ohio State by unranked Penn State.
 The win gave PSU a #24 ranking in the AP Poll, PSU's first ranking in the top 25 since the 2011 season.
 The next week at Purdue, McSorley completed 12 of 23 passing for 228 yards, three touchdowns, and no interceptions.
 The Nittany Lions won in a 62–24 rout and cemented their place in the AP Top-25 with a #20 ranking.

 On November 1, 2016, Penn State was named #12 in the first official College Football Playoff rankings of the season.